jython/jython/README.txt

-Welcome to Jython 2.2a1
+Welcome to Jython 2.2b2
 =======================

-This release includes many major changes since the last full release:
+This is the second beta release towards the 2.2 version of Jython.
+It contains all of the new features for the 2.2 release:
  - new-style classes
- - Java Collections integration
+ - Java List integration
- - PEP 302 implementation
+ - a PEP 302 implementation
  - iterators
  - generators
  - __future__ division
- - support for running on JDK1.5
+ - support for running on modern JVMs
- - new installer
+ - a new installer

- - a significant number of features to bring Jython in line with CPython
- - many, many bugfixes
+In addition to these major features, many bugs have been fixed from 2.2b1.
+See the NEWS file for a more complete list of changes.

-It was compiled a OS X with JDK1.4 but should run on JDK 1.2 +.
+The release was compiled on Windows XP with JDK 6 but it should run on 1.4.2+.

-The full set of changes are too numerous to list in detail.
-Please consult the sourceforge tracker for all closed issues since the last release.

-Please email jython-dev@lists.sourceforge.net with questions.

-thanks,

-The Jython Development Team
+This release exists to solicit feedback about any bugs or missing features; if you can provide it, it is greatly appreciated.
+Bug reports can be created at http://jython.org/bugs whereas more general questions can be sent to the Jython-dev mailing list, jython-dev@lists.sourceforge.net.

+The current plan calls for a release candiate in a few weeks, and if it proves stable, the final release of 2.2 a few weeks after that.